 To add back all the removed elements from the GUI, navigate to the folder where you saved the JPedal jar.
 Click on the .properities file and change the value back from false to true for the specific element.

-The JPedal Viewer has a constructor which allows you to pass in your own component to display your pdfs on.
+The JPedal Viewer has a constructor which allows you to add your own dark mode LookAndFeel in with just the change of JVM flag.
 Combine this with the ability to remove the user interface and you can add pdf viewing with ease.
 If you wish to use the user interface just keep them active and have a full viewer in your application with minimal code alterations.